supervisely-ecosystem/object-size-stats/README.md

 App saves resulting report to "Files": `/reports/objects_stats/{USER_LOGIN}/{WORKSPACE_NAME}/{PROJECT_NAME}.lnk`.
 To open report file from `Files` use "Right mouse click" -> "Open".

+### Step 4: App shuts down automatically

+Even if app is finished, you can always use it as a history: open it from tasks list in `Read Only` mode to check Input project, statistics and Output report path.

 ## Explanation

 ### Per Image Stats